 As a producer I see my role with great fluidity between arranging song structures and instrumentation, playing certain instruments or finding the right players, recording and mixing.
 Part of producing is to stretch myself into new places for each individual job.
 I will do what's required to discover all the corners of the music I receive and turn it into a finished product.

 It's essential to understand the aesthetics of the style of each song so that it's not only finished on a technical level, but also has the right coloring or none at all.

--I have my own band and play in a few others: Covey (guitar), In the Universe (guitar), Camelolloide (bass) and Bug Fight (drums, aux perc, misc.).
+-I have my own band and play in a few others: Covey (guitar), Jordana (bass), Camelolloide (bass) and Bug Fight (drums, aux perc).
 They're all different and have taught me how to channel each one of them as outlets for my different creative facets and needs, approaching them more as a producer on an instrument than an instrumentalist per se.

--I graduated from Berklee College of Music, where I majored in 'contemporary writing and production', a major that focuses in writing/arranging (like for example an orchestra's lead sheets) and production (synth programming, mixing, etc.)
+-I graduated from Berklee College of Music, where I majored in 'contemporary writing and production', a major that focuses in writing/arranging (i.e: writing for orchestras or big bands) and production (synth programming, mixing, etc.)

 Interview with Sagiv Rosenstock

 A: Based on the work I've done (statistically), generally ornate and very detailed, although sometimes just raw and transparent.

 Q: Can you share one music production tip?